djgish485/djgish485.github.io/_posts/2021-04-21-how-quantum-computers-actually-work.md

 ---

 Mainstream explanations of quantum computers felt vague and confusing until I found **David Deutsch**, a key founder of the field.
-I wrote the following post with what I learned from Deutsch and was thrilled when he gave a thumbs-up to it — I’m not totally crazy!
+It was thrilling when he gave me a thumbs-up — I’m not totally crazy!

 <!----- EMBEDDED TWEET ----->
 <blockquote class="twitter-tweet">